lhs-open/lhs-guide/docs/index.md

 Issues of the observational study method:

 -	Potential bias.
--	Data quality issues
+-	Data quality issues.
--	Analytical challenges
+-	Analytical challenges.
 -	Harder to draw causal relationships.

-About bias:
+About observational study bias:

 -	Missing information and misclassified information that are directly or indirectly related to the health outcomes of interest may cause bias.
 -	The instrumental variable method is one approach to controlling for unmeasured confounding.

-Because of the potential bias, an observational study needs careful design in order to prevent misleading results.
-Lessons can be learned from these examples:

--	The conflicting findings for hormone replacement therapy between a large number of observational studies and the RCT conducted by the Women’s Health Initiative.
+-	Because of the potential bias, an observational study needs careful design in order to prevent misleading results.
+Lessons can be learned from this negative example: The findings for hormone replacement therapy from a large number of observational studies conflicted with the RCT conducted by the Women’s Health Initiative.

-According to Dr. Steven N. Goodman at the Stanford University School of Medicine, “observational studies and RCTs are getting closer and closer.
-The choice between them is really not, in a sense, a choice between them but involves a lot of complicated trade-offs and questions about what each one reveals that the other one does not.”

-Dr. Goodman explained the foundational equation of epidemiology:

-`Pr(outcome | X = x) = Pr[outcome | set(X = x)]`

--	The probability (Pr) of an outcome with an observed risk factor (X) is equal to the probability of that outcome when that risk factor is set equal to the same value (x).
--	The equation can also be posed as a question: Is the observed effect the same as the effect seen when the variable is actively manipulated?
-If the answer to that question is “yes,” then the result of the observational study can be transferred into the realm of practice.

 ## Large simple trial study method in LHS

 NAM 2013 report, “Large Simple Trials and Knowledge Generation in a Learning Health System: Workshop Summary” (LST-LHS), describes the LST research method in the context of LHS and provides successful examples.

-Large simple trial can answer certain questions about the effectiveness of drugs and other interventions at less cost or in less time, or both, than the randomized clinical trial.
+Large simple trial can answer certain questions about the effectiveness of drugs and other interventions at less cost, in less time, or both, than a randomized clinical trial.

 The report describes the infrastructure required for conducting LST.
-Utilization of EHR is essential to collect and manage data for a large number of patients.
+The utilization of EHR is essential to collect and manage data for a large number of patients.
 EHRs enable performing clinical trials at the point of care.

-Clinical research networks (CRN) or organizational consortia may be required to recruit enough number of patients from many health care organizations.
-These networks are evolving toward the learning health care system model.
-Within CRNs, clinicians and researchers can learn from a much larger base of patients, and examine the outcomes of widely varying diagnostic and treatment practices and identify factors that lead to better outcomes.
+Clinical research networks (CRN) or organizational consortia may be required to recruit enough patients from many health care organizations.
+These networks are evolving toward the learning healthcare system model.
+Within CRNs, clinicians and researchers can learn from a much larger base of patients, examine the outcomes of widely varying diagnostic and treatment practices and identify factors that lead to better health outcomes.
 CRNs can conduct clinical trials with much larger populations, which is especially important for rare or less common diseases.

-Data standards, such as the Clinical Data Acquisition Standards Harmonization (CDASH) from FDA’s initiative, exists and electronic tools are available to collect data from heterogeneous EHRs.
+Data standards, such as the Clinical Data Acquisition Standards Harmonization (CDASH) from FDA’s initiative, exist, and electronic tools are available to collect data from heterogeneous EHRs.

 For details, see presentations from the following experts in the report: